jamesrcutmore/Quiz-game1/README.md

   - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how to play the game.

-  - As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try.
+  - As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try,and easily return to the home page.

   - As a First Time Visitor, I want to know about the developer and their social media links.

 - **Returning Visitor Goals**

-  - As a Returning Visitor, I want to see my score at he end so i can progress.
+  - As a Returning Visitor, I want to see my score at the end so i can progress.

   - As a Returning Visitor, I want to see if i can beat my previous score.
+  - As a returning visitor i want to know that the site is easy to navigate.

-### **Design**
+#### **Design**

 - **Colour Scheme**